Johnstul/QR-Decomposition-Images/README.md

 # QR-Decomposition-Images
 Applying Linear Algebra QR Decomposition to image matrices

-Jupyter notebooks are currently not loading online (they are still downloadable) due to a possible sourcing issue.
+If the Jupyter notebooks are unable to load online (they are still downloadable) due to a possible sourcing issue,

-Right-click on a notebook and select Copy link address and then paste it into the box which reads "Enter the location of a Jupyter Notebook to have it rendered here:"
+Then right-click on a notebook and select Copy link address and then paste it into the box which reads "Enter the location of a Jupyter Notebook to have it rendered here:"

 on the Nbviewer Online page to view the notebooks: